rexfordessilfie/nextjs-handler-middleware/README.md

 type C = MergeLeft<B, A>;
 //   ^? { body: any, foo: string, bar: string }
 ```

-> I am stilling exploring a solution for a "specific" merge, which should make the type-inference more resilient.
-For now, middleware that
-define the types of Next.js request fields which are (`any` or `unknown`) such as `body`, must be the last middleware in the stack for its specific types to make it down to the handler.
+> I am stilling exploring a solution for a "specific" merge, which should solve the above problem and make the type-inference more resilient.
+For now, middleware that define the types of Next.js request fields which are (`any` or `unknown`) such as `body`, must be the last middleware in the stack for its specific types to be chosen and make its way down to the wrapped handler via inference.
+I would love to see a contribution that addresses this!

 ### Optional Request Parameters